Adding a poll to your lesson

 You can add up to 6 answer options.
 Click ‘Add answer’ to include more.
 Want to keep it simple?
 Two options are also fine.

-To add a Poll - emoji to your lesson, click + Add slide and then select Poll - emoji.
+To add a Poll with emojis to your lesson, click + Add slide and then select Poll with emojis.

 The slide includes five default emojis, representing a scale from very unhappy to very happy: